Locrawfish/GA-Project-1/README.md

 # GA-Project-1
-You're going on a trip to Europe, you'll be asked a lot of questions!
-In this game, you answer questions about the cities you visit, while earning money to continue traveling.
-Earn € 2000 and you win!
-Happy travels!
+My game is called Globetrotter.
+The idea is that you're going on a trip to Europe, and you "visit" each country by answering a question about that country correctly.
+YOu also earn money to continue traveling to (eventually in v2.0) other regions around the world.

 [Trello Board](https://trello.com/b/GBSGpCCf/ga-project-1)